Rafael Correa: 2006 presidential campaign

 Many of the oil contracts are a true entrapment for the country.
 Of every five barrels of oil that the multinationals produce, they leave only one for the state and take four...
 That is absolutely unacceptable.
-We're going to revise and renegotiate the contracts."
+We're going to revise and renegotiate the contracts.

 Correa also proposed strategies for reducing the burden of Ecuador's foreign debt service through compulsory debt restructuring.
 He indicated that his top priority would be spending on social programs rather than servicing Ecuador's debt.
 On foreign policy, Correa stressed Ecuador's aversion to becoming involved in Colombia's domestic conflict.
 In October 2006, Correa added that he would "pursue and capture" FARC members if they entered Ecuador.
 He also condemned their kidnappings, violations of human rights and bombings.
 In addition to his platform on economic and social policy, Correa's ability to communicate with a large majority of Ecuador's indigenous population in their own language also differentiated him from other candidates.
 He learned Quichua in his youth during a year he spent volunteering in a remote highland town.

 In the October 2006 general election, Correa obtained second place (23%) behind banana tycoon Álvaro Noboa (27%).
 The situation led to a run-off election, in which Correa portrayed Noboa as an exploitative oligarch and Noboa portrayed Correa as a dangerous leftist with strong links to Venezuela.
 Correa won the subsequent November 2006 runoff election with 57% of the vote.

 Presidency

 First term: 2007–2009

 Rafael Correa was officially declared President on 4 December 2006 by the electoral court.
-He was sworn in on 15 January 2007 as the 56th president of Ecuador, the seventh to occupy the post since the legislature removed President Abdalá Bucaram 10 years earlier in the midst of a debt crisis that had devastated the country.
+He was sworn in on 15 January 2007 as the 45th president of Ecuador, the seventh to occupy the post since the legislature removed President Abdalá Bucaram 10 years earlier in the midst of a debt crisis that had devastated the country.
 His inauguration was attended by most regional leaders, as well as the Iranian president and the Spanish Crown Prince.
 Declaring that "Ecuador had voted for itself", Correa proclaimed that his election meant an end to neoliberalism in the country.
 Invoking the name of African-American civil rights activist Martin Luther King Jr., Correa also spoke out against racial discrimination against indigenous and Afro-Ecuadorians in his speech.
 During the ceremony he wore a shirt decorated with motifs from the prehistoric Jama Coaque culture.

 During his first months in office, Correa's government doubled the monthly poverty assistance payments to $30, doubled the credits for housing loans and reduced the electricity rates for individuals on low incomes.

-Correa ordered a plebiscite on the issue or whether or not Ecuador should establish a new constitution in April 2007; the proposal passed with over 80% of the vote.
+Correa ordered a plebiscite on the issue of whether or not Ecuador should establish a new constitution in April 2007; the proposal passed with over 80% of the vote.
 Elections to establish a Constituent Assembly were held in 2007 and were won by Correa's government with over 60% of the vote.
 The new constitution also increased the powers of the presidency by increasing the number of presidential decrees permitted.